 Despite these findings, the potential for whale entanglement with submarine cables still exists.
-Given the diving depth ranges of both gray whales and sperm whales, and the bottom-foraging behavior of gray whales, the presence of suspensions in the submarine cable increases the risk of whale entanglement.
+Given the diving depth ranges of both gray whales and sperm whales, and the bottom-foraging behavior of gray whales, the presence of suspensions in the submarine cable increases the risk of whale entanglement in cables.
 In addition, the potential for entanglement is present during the initial installation of the cable as cable is payed out from the cable-laying vessel on the surface and traverses the entire length of the water column before it is buried in the seafloor sediments.
 Due to the protection of these marine mammals under the Endangered Species Act and the Marine Mammal Protection Act, entanglement or injury impacts due to insufficiently buried or exposed cables or from cable-laying would be significant.
-TE SubCom estimates that approximately 6 percent of the total cable distance to the edge of the continental shelf (approximately 9.4 miles) crosses hard substrate where the cable will not be buried and will instead be placed on the ocean floor, thus creating the potential for cable suspensions.
-TE SubCom also estimates that approximately 6 percent of the total cable distance to the edge of the outer continental shelf (approximately 9.5 miles) crosses areas where other physical factors (such as steeply sloping substrate) will preclude use of the plow to bury the cable.
+TE SubCom estimates that approximately twenty-one percent of the total cable distance to the edge of the continental shelf (approximately thirty miles) crosses hard substrate or other obstructions where the cable will not be buried and will instead be placed on the ocean floor, thus creating the potential for cable suspensions.
+For an additional twenty-one percent of the total cable distance, burial of the cable will be attempted, but given the bottom substrate in these areas, success is uncertain.